mathvalenza/fashionista-ecommerce/README.md

 # Fashionista
 ### Final project of AceleraDev React by Codenation, 2020.
-A mobile first ecommerce.
+A mobile first e-commerce.

 Deployed with Netlify [here](https://mathvalenza-fashionista.netlify.app).